Alaska: Agriculture and fishing

 Halibut, both as a sport fish and commercially, is important to the state's economy.

 Due to the northern climate and short growing season, relatively little farming occurs in Alaska.
 Most farms are in either the Matanuska Valley, about 40 mi northeast of Anchorage, or on the Kenai Peninsula, about 60 mi southwest of Anchorage.
-The short 100-day growing season limits the crops that can be grown, but the long sunny summer days make for productive growing seasons.
+The short 100-day growing season limits the crops that can be grown, but the long sunny summer days make those seasons productive.
 The primary crops are potatoes, carrots, lettuce, and cabbage.

 The Tanana Valley is another notable agricultural locus, especially the Delta Junction area, about 100 mi southeast of Fairbanks, with a sizable concentration of farms growing agronomic crops; these farms mostly lie north and east of Fort Greely.
 This area was largely set aside and developed under a state program spearheaded by Hammond during his second term as governor.
 Delta-area crops consist predominantly of barley and hay.
 West of Fairbanks lies another concentration of small farms catering to restaurants, the hotel and tourist industry, and community-supported agriculture.

 Alaskan agriculture has experienced a surge in growth of market gardeners, small farms and farmers' markets in recent years, with the highest percentage increase (46%) in the nation in growth in farmers' markets in 2011, compared to 17% nationwide.
 The peony industry has also taken off, as the growing season allows farmers to harvest during a gap in supply elsewhere in the world, thereby filling a niche in the flower market.